 Fredericksburg, TX is west of Johnson City, and also near Luckenbach- in fact, many places to stay when visiting Luckenbach are located in Fredericksburg.

 Some of the best ways to experience these Texas day trips from San Antonio is to take a tour.
-This Hill Country and Fredericksburg Excursion is very popular, and takes visitors on a day trip to the Fredericksburg Visitor Center, allowing them to explore the town on their own by foot.
+This Fredericksburg wine tour is very popular, and takes visitors on a day trip to two different wineries before heading to the the Fredericksburg Visitor Center, where you can then explore the town on your own by foot.

 Another not-to-be-missed tour is this Boutique Winery Experience.
 This is the perfect way to experience the wineries of the Texas Hill Country, with three separate winery stops and a chef-prepared boxed lunch.
 You can also book this tour privately or with others- either way, you will have an interesting and delicious experience.

 Also, there is a really great LBJ Tour from San Antonio that you can reserve.
-With this tour, you will be picked up from your hotel at 8:30 a.m. and be transported into the Hill Country in an air-conditioned vehicle with a live guide.
-The price- $14 for an adult- includes admission into Lyndon B. Johnson State Park and Historic Site.
-The tour continues to Fredericksburg, where you can grab lunch on your own, and then extends to Luckenbach for live country music.
-Sister Creek Vineyards is the final stop, where you will enjoy a relaxing end to a busy day with a glass of wine.
+With this tour, you will be picked up from your hotel at 8:30 a.m. and will be transported into the Hill Country in an air-conditioned vehicle with a live guide.
+The price (from $109 USD) includes admission to Lyndon B. Johnson State Park and Historic Site.
+The tour continues to Fredericksburg, where you can grab lunch on your own, and then finally head to the last stop on this tour; Luckenbach for live country music.

 14. Enchanted Rock State Natural Area